nilsmehlhorn/blog/posts/ngrx-reimplementation/index.md

 The concepts behind [NgRx](https://ngrx.io/) are inspired by the [Flux](https://facebook.github.io/flux/) architecture and it's most famous implementation: the [Redux](https://redux.js.org/) library.
 In theory, these concepts aren't too complicated, but in practice it might be hard to wrap your head around how everything fits together.
 So, let's demystify how NgRx works under the hood by coming up with a custom implementation of it - you'll be surprised with how few lines we can get really close to the real thing.
 At the same time we'll use our NgRx clone to implement a simple todo app.

 [[info]]
-| **[I'm writing a book on NgRx and you can get it for free](https://gumroad.com/l/angular-ngrx-book)** 📖.
-Learn how to structure your state, write testable reducers and work with actions and effects from one well-crafted resource.
+| **[📖 I'm writing a book on NgRx and you can get it for free!](https://gumroad.com/l/angular-ngrx-book)** Learn how to structure your state, write testable reducers and work with actions and effects from one well-crafted resource.

 Three short [principles](https://redux.js.org/introduction/three-principles) are the foundation for state management with NgRx: